con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sgyu 'phrul rdo rje gsus po che/ /
 > 	% rdo rje'i snying - monlam

-Yama's killer,[^68-1] king over obstacles,[^68-2]
+The Yama killer,[^68-1] ruling obstacles,[^68-2]
-With vajra-like impetus, terrorising,
+With vajra impetus, instilling fear,
-Vajra-hearted, with the renowned vajra,
+The vajra-hearted, famous for his vajra,
-Large-bellied, with the vajra of illusion, (68)
+With belly large, with vajras of illusion, (68)

 [^68-1]: This translates the name Yamāntaka.
+Yama can be understood as the personification of death or as death's messenger.
 [^68-2]: This translates the name Vighnarāja, a common epithet for Gaṇeśa.

-* VV: māyā nirmāṇaṃ. tad eva vajram, abhedyarūpatvāt. yasya sa.
+* VV: māyā nirmāṇaṃ. tad eva vajram, abhedyarūpatvāt. yasya saḥ.

 > kuliśeśo vajrayonir vajramaṇḍo nabhopamaḥ |